Thanksgiving is over, and we all know what that means; time to put the Christmas lights up.

 With all the hustle and bustle, here’s something important to remember:

-Maybe people won’t understand, maybe they’ll be put out, but this is your life, and you can do what’s best for your family without having to justify yourself to others.
+Maybe people won’t understand, and maybe they’ll be put out, but this is your life, and you can do what’s best for your family without having to justify yourself to others.

 I remember the Christmas I was ten, my parents were struggling a bit financially, and we didn’t have a big Christmas.
 My mom was never big on decorating anyway, but we kids really felt it in the lack of gifts under the tree.